Zxenith/SupervisedML/README.md

 A Manual approach to two famous Machine Learning Algorithms using different Python libraries.
 Like: Numpy, Pandas, Matplotlib, Math and Copy.

-Linear Regression
+Manual Linear Regression Cost function and Gradient Descent.

-Logistic Regression
+Logistic Regression:- Sigmoid activation function.

-Linear and Logistic Regression using Sci-Kit Learn added.
+Linear and Logistic Regression using Sci-Kit Learn.